dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

 ### Disallowing implementation

-It is a compile-time error if a subtype of a declaration is marked `base` or `final` is not marked `base`, `final`, or `sealed`.
+It is a compile-time error if a subtype of a declaration marked `base` or `final` is not marked `base`, `final`, or `sealed`.
 This restriction applies to both direct and indirect subtypes and along all paths that introduce subtypes:
 `implements` clauses, `extends` clauses, `with` clauses, and `on` clauses.
 This